telus/tds-core/docs/src/html/2-Use-TDS/4-contributing.md

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome.

+For more details on how to file Github issues, refer to the repo's [wiki](https://github.com/telusdigital/telus-thorium-core/wiki/Tasks,-Defects-and-User-Story-Examples).

+### Contribute code

+Fix [bugs](https://github.com/telusdigital/telus-thorium-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22%5BType%5D+Bug%22) and/or implement [features](https://github.com/telusdigital/telus-thorium-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22Feature+Request%22) by choosing an open task from the [Github issues list](https://github.com/telusdigital/telus-thorium-core/issues).

 ## Start contributing